 I lived in Napa Valley (which is part of the Bay Area, if peripherally) from 1978 through 1981, and can assure you that the bridge is stunning on a sunny day.
 Mr Morrow’s inspiration almost seems fated in hindsight.

-FEATURED IMAGE: The gorgeous image at the top of this page is a still from Adrift.
-That’s the end of my first video post.
-Interested readers can subscribe to Big Geek Video here.
-Unfortunately, during the years that we lived there, E and I never thought to make a day of fog-watching by being on a hilltop in the bay at 5 AM with a thermos of coffee and a blanket . . .
+Unfortunately, during the years that my ex and I lived there, we never thought to make a day of fog-watching by being on a hilltop in the bay at 5 AM with a thermos of coffee and a blanket . . .